bradd123/UdacityNanoDegree/P6 Make Effective Data Visualization/README.md

  - Added a new button group that shows how male and female rates compare within classes.
  - Added more text to summarize the findings.
  - Changed button group position from pixels to percentages.
- - In tooltip, showing rates in percentages instead of showing raw counts.
+ - In tooltip, showing rates in percentages in addition to showing raw counts.
  - Increased the font sizes and changed the axis titles.

 ## Feedback